ubc-library-rc/intro-metadata/content/04-in-practice.md

 * [UBC Dataverse](https://dataverse.scholarsportal.info/dataverse/ubc): UBC’s research data repository for UBC faculty, students and staff.
 * [cIRcle, UBC’s digital repository](http://circle.ubc.ca/): UBC's open access digital repository for published and unpublished material created by the UBC community and its partners.

 Other units at the Library may be consulted, depending on the needs and nature of the project.
+Your [Subject Librarian] (https://directory.library.ubc.ca/subjectlibrarians/) may also be able to provide guidance on metadata schemas used in your field.

 ## Resources
 * [Digital Curation Centre (DCC)’s list of metadata standards](https://www.dcc.ac.uk/guidance/standards/metadata)